UBC MD Sexual Health Research Elective

-The Centre for Gender and Sexual Health Equity is a UBC- and SFU-affiliated academic centre that hosts a number of local and global health community-based and clinical research projects to reduce inequities in sexual health among marginalized and stigmatized populations, including street-involved populations, sex workers, sexual and gender minority populations (LGBTQ2S+), Indigenous, racialized, and im/migrant populations, and cis and trans women living with HIV.
+The Centre for Gender and Sexual Health Equity (CGSHE) is a UBC Faculty of Medicine research centre, affiliated with Simon Fraser University and Providence Health Care, that hosts a number of local and global health community-based and clinical research projects to reduce inequities in sexual health among marginalized and stigmatized populations, including street-involved populations, sex workers, sexual and gender minority populations (LGBTQ2S+), Indigenous, racialized, and im/migrant populations, and cis and trans women living with HIV.
 Our projects are grounded in community-based principles and locally operate out of a community/clinical research office in Vancouver’s Downtown Eastside.

 The elective is open to UBC MD students at any site but must be completed onsite at either our CGSHE St Paul’s Hospital offices or CGSHE community office in Vancouver.